Gustavo-Valadares/Gustavo-Valadares/README.md

 B2B AI software startup.
 WhatsApp-based CRM and lead prospecting platform, in production.

-- 🤖 Migrated lead prospecting from an **n8n** workflow to a **LangGraph** agent in the backend — search, preparation, optional human review and dispatch — integrating Google Maps (via Apify) and OpenAI.
+- 🤖 Migrated lead prospecting from an **n8n** workflow to a **LangGraph** flow in the backend — search, filtering and dispatch — integrating Google Maps via **Apify**, with template-based message personalization and optional sending.
 - 💰 Built neighborhood-level lead search with **cost control**: geocoder validation before spending credits, scraping ceiling, and aborting the run once the requested amount is reached.
 - 🐳 Deployed the application to a VPS with Easypanel (Docker containers).